leiwang758/full-stack-project-emaily/README.md

  - /client: front-end using React/Redux
  - Back-end using Node.js
  - Database: MongoDB
- - External APIs: GoogleAuth, Sendgrid, Stripe
+ - External APIs: GoogleAuth for user authentification, Sendgrid for sending emails, Stripe for payment